Jacob Vrel: Work

-A retrospective exhibition curated by Berndt Ebert of the Alte Pinakothek was to open in late 2020, followed by the catalogue raisonné by Ebert, Cécile Tainturier and Quentin Buvelot.in 2021.
-The monographic exhibition on Vrel was rescheduled to be shown in 2023 at the Fondation Custodia in Paris and the Mauritshuis in The Hague.
+A retrospective exhibition curated by Berndt Ebert of the Alte Pinakothek was to open in late 2020, combined printed exhibition catalog and catalogue raisonné by Ebert, Cécile Tainturier and Quentin Buvelot.
+In 2021, because of the coronavirus pandemic, the monographic exhibition on Vrel was rescheduled to be shown in 2023 at the Mauritshuis in The Hague, and then at the Fondation Custodia in Paris.